 Hi, I am Sandi Schwartz, a freelance writer, blogger, and editor specializing in parenting, wellness, environmental issues, and human behavior.
 I enjoy analyzing everyday life using science, humor, and a passion to improve the world.
 I am also an expert in simplifying science to educate others on challenging topics that affect our lives.

-My articles have been featured in publications including Parent Co, Very Well, The Week, BlogHer, Glossy Cover, One Green Planet, Modern Alternative Mama, Urban Mommies, Good Mother Project, Almost Fearless, and a number of regional parenting magazines.
-In addition, my essay “How My Love For Science Shook Me Out of My Comfort Zone” will be featured in Chicken Soup for the Soul’s new title Chicken Soup for the Soul: The Empowered Woman: 101 Stories about Being Confident, Courageous and Your True Self.
+My articles have been featured in publications including Scary Mommy, Parent Co, Motherly, Very Well, The Week, Green Child Magazine, One Green Planet, Urban Mommies, and numerous regional parenting magazines like NY Parenting, Washington Family, Georgia Family, and Connecticut Parent.
+In addition, my essay “How My Love For Science Shook Me Out of My Comfort Zone” is featured in Chicken Soup for the Soul’s new title Chicken Soup for the Soul: The Empowered Woman: 101 Stories about Being Confident, Courageous and Your True Self.

 To see more of my work, please check out my portfolio.

 My blog Happy Science Mom is parenting toolkit for raising happy, balanced children.
 I share tips, resources, and activities from the world of happiness science to help parents teach their children how to live joyful, fulfilled, and peaceful lives.
 I address mindfulness, giving, food and exercise, optimism, kindness, awe, gratitude, sleep, and connecting with nature.
 I have written several book reviews and sponsored posts on my blog for companies including Oriental Trading, Diapers.com, Paperless Post, Kidloland, Cozy Phones, and Aurorae yoga products.